mapi68/wsdd/README.md

 ```

 ## Info
 Do I need wsdd?
-If you have a Linux machine with a Samba server and you don't see it on your Windows machine, I say yes, of course!
+If you have a Linux machine with a Samba server and you don't see it on your Windows machine, I say: "**Yes, of course!**".

 For additional info about wsdd, go [here](https://github.com/christgau/wsdd)